Mt. Gilead State Park is a lovely small park that is very secluded. The park is open all year around for people who like to relax.

 - Volleyball court

-Equipment for the above activities can be rented from the store.
+Equipment for the above activities is available for rent from the store.

 The campground has the following facilities: